William Allen Stonebraker Photograph Collection

 About the Collection

 For a detailed description and inventory of the William Allen Stonebraker Photograph Collection, see our finding aid.
-Physical collections are held by Special Collections and Archives

-This collection consists of 540 photographs from the William Allen Stonebraker Collection.
-The Stonebraker Collection was donated to the UI Library’s Special Collections in 2003 by UI alumna Donna Henderson, who acquired the collection from a distant family member of Stonebraker.
+This collection consists of photographs from the William Allen Stonebraker Collection.
+The Stonebraker Collection was donated to the Library’s Special Collections in 2003 by U of I alumna Donna Henderson, who acquired the collection from a distant family member of Stonebraker.
 Stonebraker took photographs in Central Idaho’s remote Salmon River and Frank Church-River of No Return areas at the turn of the twentieth century between 1900 and 1931.
 The collection contains images of the Stonebraker Ranch and homestead in the Chamberlain Basin, his businesses (dude ranch, pack train and dogsled operations, mining, big game hunting) as well as wildlife, scenic views, and early aircraft operation.

 William Allen (“Al”) Stonebraker was born in Aden, California, in 1879 to parents George and Minnie Stonebraker.
 Al had six siblings; many of them appear in this collection.
 In 1898, Al Stonebraker arrived in the Chamberlain Basin and was known as one of the original homesteaders in the area.
 He established a homestead on approximately 409 acres in what is now part of the Payette National Forest and the Frank Church-River of No Return wilderness, currently owned by Idaho Fish and Game.